ping-n/T2A1/Readme.md

 #### Information security tools:

 Access Control:
--  Authentication: login system
+-  Authentication: login system - using devise gem in rails
--  Authorization: restrictions in place to control user access
+-  Authorization: restrictions in place to control user access - using a gem like rails_admin or cancancan
 -  Password Security: Making employee change password frequently, having complex password and training them to not give away password
 Data Protection:
 - Encryption: Data encryption in place to protect sensitive information through encoding the data upon transmission or storage